 This cuts out the need to purchase and store pool chlorine to add when needed.

 The lower cost of salt, when compared to chlorine, is an added bonus.
 You will need to store some salt though.

 How does pH differ between freshwater and saltwater pools

-Anything outside of this range would be considered unsuitable for some of the species found in this habitat to survive.
+Anything outside this range would be considered unsuitable for some of the species in this habitat to survive.

 The prevailing wisdom when it comes to saltwater pools is that the pH should be kept between 7.2 and 7.6.

-Within this range, swimming in either body of water will feel the same.
+Swimming in either body of water within this range will feel the same.
 The water quality is incredibly similar.

 You will often find that the pH of saltwater pools will start to creep up slowly.
 This is why it is important to run frequent strip tests.

 If left uncontrolled, a saltwater pool will become increasingly acidic.
 A telling sign is usually the calcium build-up that starts to show up on the walls of the pool.